12 Turkey Cooking Tips From Real Chefs

 This might sound like sacrilege to traditional cooks and turkey lovers.
 But chefs insist it’s the only way to cook a full-size bird through and through without drying out the meat.
 Chef Marc Murphy, owner of Landmarc restaurants in New York, told the Times he roasts the breast and the legs separately, while chef R.B.
 Quinn prefers to cut his turkeys in half before cooking them.
 Bobby Flay, meanwhile, strikes a balance: "I roast the meat until the breasts are done, and then cut off the legs and thighs.
 The breasts can rest, and you can cook off the legs in the drippings left in the pan."

 Many chefs these days advise against cooking stuffing inside the turkey.
 The reason?
 Salmonella.
-"With the stuffing being in the middle, a lot of blood drips into it and if everything in the middle doesn't come to temperature then you're at risk," Chef Charles Gullo told the Chicago Tribune.
+"With the stuffing being in the middle, a lot of blood drips into it and if everything in the middle doesn't come to temperature then you're at risk," chef Charles Gullo told the Chicago Tribune.
 TV host Alton Brown echoed this advice, and writes that it’s very difficult to bring the stuffing to a safe 165 degrees without overcooking the bird.
+(You can check out some more tips to prevent food poisoning on Thanksgiving here.)

 A quality meat thermometer is a must, chefs say.
 When you use it, make sure to take the temperature in more than one spot on the bird, checking to see that it’s cooked to at least 165 degrees through and through.
 Also, says Diane Morgan, author of The New Thanksgiving Table, you should know the temperature of your oven, as a few degrees can make the difference between a well-cooked bird and one that’s over- or under-done.